internship-team-ny/Redis-NLU-modules/README.md

 # Redis-NLU-modules
 Redis module: stores and retrieves tweets and analysis

-NLU module: performs analysis for given text
+NLU module: performs analysis for given text using IBM's NLU service

 (Currently working on expanding the modules with more functionalities)